What's Going On With Nokia Stock Today? - Nokia (NYSE:NOK)

 - Revenue Estimate: $5.62 billion (Up from $5.15 billion)

-Analyst Consensus & Recent Actions: The stock carries a Buy rating with an average price target of $10.33.
+Analyst Consensus & Recent Actions: The stock carries a Buy rating with a consensus price target of $7.41.
 Recent analyst moves include:

 Benzinga Edge Rankings